 What’s the best format for sending videos or photos by email?

-Use compressed formats like MP4 for videos and JPEG or HEIC for images.
-These maintain strong visual quality while keeping file sizes manageable for email.
-If you’re sharing professional media or design work, consider using cloud storage instead — it preserves resolution, supports previews, and prevents compression artifacts that can appear in email attachments.
-This ensures your recipients see your work exactly as intended.
+Use MP4 for videos and JPEG or HEIC for images.
+If you're sharing professional media, cloud storage is a better route as it preserves resolution and prevents compression artifacts that can appear in email attachments.